+x classes (including ancestors) are retrieved, of which the following are displayed after filtering

+‘cellular nitrogen compound metabolic process' , ‘cysteine biosynthetic process' …

-CQ4: Which are the kinds of biological processes that entail some risk of causing a specific dysfunctional state of ‘Atherosclerosis’?
-This query retrieves biological processes that entail the risk of developing a dysfu- nctional phenotype.
+CQ4 (cf. Table 13): Which are the kinds of biological processes that entail some risk of causing a specific dysfunctional state of ‘Atherosclerosis’?
+This query retrieves biological processes that entail the risk of developing a dysfunctional phenotype.
 This query is relevant in the sense whether it enables the identification of any abnormal situations regarding a specific process from an organism.

-Table 13.
-Competency Question #4
+Table 13 (Table 14).
+Competency Question #4 in DL

 ‘biological_process’ and (‘is realization of’ only (Risk and (causes some ‘Atherosclerosis’)))

+x classes (including ancestors) are retrieved, of which the following are displayed after filtering: ‘Dysfunctional homocysteine metabolic process', ‘Dysfunctional response to interleukin 1' …

 CQ5: Which kinds of organisms are capable of performing a specific bio- logical process of type of ‘Cysteine biosynthetic process’?
 This query retrieves organisms that are capable of performing specific biological pro- cesses.
-This query is relevant because not all biological processes for organisms are fully described. rganisms that include same proteins under same conditions may not include similar processes.
+This query is relevant because not all biological processes for organisms are fully described.
+Organisms from different species that include for which the same proteins under the same conditions are described may not include similar processes.

 Table 14.
-Competency Question #5
+Competency Question #5 in DL

 Organism and (‘is bearer of’ some (Disposition and